 Place the chicken on a microwave-safe plate or dish.
-If you are reheating pieces, place the largest, meatiest pieces towards the outside of the dish and smaller pieces in the center.
+If you are reheating pieces, place the largest, meatiest pieces toward the outside of the dish and the smaller pieces in the center.
 Food on the outer edge of the dish cooks faster.

-Cover the chicken with sauce such as barbecue sauce, teriyaki sauce or cream of mushroom soup.
+Cover the chicken with a sauce such as barbecue, teriyaki or cream of mushroom soup.
 Alternatively, coat the chicken pieces with a prepared coating mix.
 Liquid or coating mix isn't required, but will ensure the reheated chicken is moist.

 Place a piece of microwave-safe plastic wrap over the dish.
-If you use regular plastic wrap, don't allow the plastic to touch the food, as the plastic can melt and transfer the chemicals in the plastic to the chicken.
+If you use regular plastic wrap, don't allow the plastic to touch the food as the plastic can melt and transfer chemicals to the chicken.